4 Ways to Use Aquifer High Value Care Across Your Curriculum

 Dr. Pahwa also used Aquifer’s High Value Care cases in a unique two-week elective course.
 Working with Dr. Andrew Parsons from the University of Virginia, Dr. Pahwa implemented a virtual course for third and fourth-year students using a range of resources and culminating with a High Value Care Shark Tank project.
 To read more about this HVC Shark Tank course and view the complete curriculum for the elective, view Dr. Parsons’ blog “From Health Systems to the Bedside: High-Value Care 101.”

-Aquifer Excellence in Palliative Care
+Aquifer Palliative Care

 Overview

-Aquifer – supported by the Arthur Vining Davis Foundations – has developed a national, standardized curriculum and online course that addresses critical gaps in palliative care learning across undergraduate medical and health professions education.
+Aquifer – supported by the Arthur Vining Davis Foundations – developed a national, standardized curriculum and online course that addresses critical gaps in palliative care learning across undergraduate medical and health professions education.

 Why Primary Palliative Care?